Science

 - Anti-inflammatory effects

-Ashwagandha appears to reduce some markers of inflammation .
-For example, studies on chronic stress have found that supplementation decreased the level of C-reactive protein (CRP) high sensitivity, a marker of systemic inflammation.
-In one trial, 250 mg of ashwagandha per day resulted in an approximately 36% decrease in CRP in 60 days, compared to near stagnation in the placebo group.
+Ashwagandha appears to reduce certain markers ofinflammation.
+For example, studies on chronic stress have found that supplementation decreased the rate of C-reactive protein (CRP) high sensitivity, a marker of systemic inflammation.
+In one trial, 250 mg of ashwagandha per day resulted in a decrease of approximately 36 % of CRP in 60 days, compared to near stagnation in the placebo group.

 Another study (preprint) also noted a significant reduction in serum CRP after 8 weeks of ashwagandha, suggesting a measurable anti-inflammatory effect.